mdb1/mdb1.github.io/_posts/2023-03-18-configuring-a-new-mac.markdown

 1. Turn off `Automatically adjust brightness`

+### Siri and Spotlight

+1. Search Results: Uncheck every unwanted box for the Spotlight search.

 ## Finder Settings

-1. Order Sidebar
+1. Order Sidebar + Remove every folder you don't use from there.
-2. Advanced → Check off all the `Show warning before…` boxes
+2. Advanced → Check off all the `Show warning before…` boxes.
+3. Advanced → When Performing a Search: `Search the Current Folder`.
+4. Customize the Toolbar (Right click on the toolbar): Add AirDrop, and Create New Folder action.
+Remove everything else.
+5. View → Show Toolbar
+6. View → Show Path Bar
+7. View → Show Status Bar

+### In your User folder:
-3. View → Show View Options → Sort by name, Group by name → Set as Defaults
+* View → Show View Options
+  * Sort by name, Group by name
+  * Uncheck everything except for Date Modified and Size.
+  * Check use relative dates
+  * Save as Defaults

 # Additional Tips